mnorrisvuw/MN-Utility-Plugins-for-MuseScore/README.md

 * **Work Sans**: available for download [here](https://open-foundry.com/fonts/work_sans_light)

 ## <a id="use"></a>How to use
-* **MN Create Title Page**: Before running this plug-in, make sure you have a vertical frame at the top of your first page of music which has the title of the piece, a subtitle (e.g. ‘for string quartet’) and the composer’s name.
+* **MN Create Title Page**:
+    * Before running this plug-in, make sure you have the default box (‘vertical frame’) at the top of your first page of music with the correct title, subtitle (e.g. ‘for string quartet’) and your/the composer’s name.
 The plug-in will use this information to create a new, styled title page.
+    * Adding an image can be another nice touch.
+Once you’ve created your title page, right-click anywhere in the title page frame and choose Add→Image, then select an image from your hard-drive.
+Once added, you’ll need to resize the image (in Properties) and drag it into the correct location.

-* **MN Make Recommended Layout Changes**: You can run this plug-in at any time; however, it’s recommend to ensure .
+* **MN Make Recommended Layout Changes**:
+    * You can run this plug-in at any time; however, it’s recommended that you have added all of the instruments you will need, and have at least two systems of music entered.